LarsTjernstrom/Website/README.md

 Note: Website only wraps responses where the response resource is `Json` (not null) with a session.

+## Installation instructions

+This app requires SignIn 4.0.0 or newer.
+It will only display user interface for a signed in user.
+See the instructions [for the SignIn app](https://github.com/StarcounterApps/People#creating-the-first-user) on how to create the first user.

 ## Features

 This solution consists of two apps